By Roy Stevenson

-My original goal as a travel writer was to get paid to travel.
+One of my travel writing goals when I started freelancing was to get paid to travel.
 I love to travel and writing about it was a way to earn money from something I love to do.

 So I started up my freelance writing business and got busy selling stories to editors.
-Getting paid to travel was my sole objective.
+Getting paid to write about my travels was my sole objective.

 I used to believe that everyone else wrote for exactly the same reason, but after meeting hundreds of other travel writers and travel bloggers, I realize now that we all do it for different reasons.